lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 They feel comfy, they fit our contours.
 Nevermind the holes and the old stains 🤢

 __X11 is like Old Underwear.__ It's been around for 30 years...
-Yet we still use it inspite of its feature gaps and wonky quirks.
+Yet we still use it in spite of its feature gaps and wonky quirks.

 __PinePhone on Ubuntu Touch feels like...
 New Underwear.__